Union Square (Hong Kong): The Arch

 The Arch (凱旋門 (hoi2 syun4 mun4)) is an 81-floor 231-metre (758 feet) tall skyscraper completed in 2006 in Union Square.
 It is the third-tallest residential building in Hong Kong, consisting of four towers: Sun Tower, Star Tower, Moon Tower, and Sky Tower.
 The Star Tower is connected to the Moon Tower, while the Sky Tower is connected to the Sun Tower.
-The Sun and Moon Towers joined on the 69th floor and above to form an arch, hence the name "The Arch".
+The Sun and Moon Towers joined on the 62nd floor and above to form an arch, hence the name "The Arch".

 Sun Hung Kai Properties, the developer of the project, was criticised for its sales tactics of The Arch in 2005, for the practice of "internal sales" in unfinished units, the absence of sale price-lists, and also for hyping sales for flats in The Arch by announcing inflated prices (per square metre) achieved.
 A buyer apparently paid HK$168 million (HK$31,300 per square foot) for a 5360 sqft penthouse.
 Sweeteners were allegedly given (discounts given to the same purchaser on other units bought), but were excluded from the calculation.
 This allowed the company to raise prices of the next batch of 500 units by 5–10 percent.
 However, Sun Hung Kai Properties denied the allegations.

+A 25m swimming pool is located on the 59th floor.

 The Arch is in Primary One Admission (POA) School Net 31.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Jordan Road Government Primary School.